Skip to Main Content

 How is the prime rate determined?

-The prime rate is generally three percentage points higher than the federal funds rate, which is an interest rate set by the Federal Reserve Board and used to determine how much interest banks should charge each other when making overnight loans to fulfill reserve requirements.
+The prime rate is generally three percentage points higher than the federal funds rate, which is a target interest rate range set by the Federal Reserve Board.
+This rate is used to determine how much interest banks charge each other when making overnight loans to fulfill reserve requirements.

 When the Federal Reserve raises or lowers the federal funds rate, the prime rate usually responds accordingly.